Taking a Closer Look at Alumni Ventures’ Seed Fund

-Anton: Our Seed Fund is an actively managed fund led by four veteran Managing Partners, a Principal, and two Senior Associates — all of whom have deep connections to seed ecosystems with strong investing track records.
-The team is dispersed across key startup hubs, including San Francisco, New York City, and Chicago.
-Moreover, the Seed team is able to leverage our internal network of ~50 investment professionals across Alumni Ventures to identify and access the most promising startup opportunities.
+Our Seed Fund is an actively managed fund led by a team of veteran investors with deep connections to seed ecosystems with strong investing track records.
+Moreover, our Seed Fund team is able to leverage our internal network of ~50 investment professionals across Alumni Ventures to identify and access the most promising startup opportunities.
 We also leverage our considerable external network.

 See video policy below.

-Can you give an example of one of Alumni Ventures’ previous seed deals?
+Can you give an example of one of AV’s previous seed deals?

 While there’s no typical seed investment for us, an example of one past seed deal was Alto.
 The company’s self-directed IRA platform offers a simpler, more affordable option for individuals to invest retirement savings into alternative assets such as private equity, venture capital, real estate, crypto, and more.
 Our Seed Fund built a relationship with Alto and identified several strong factors driving the company’s long-term potential: